 Kajave Oy is part of the Loiste Group, which has approximately 200,000 customers.
 In 2019, the company’s net sales were approximately EUR 156 million.

-Read more in our press release: Elisa now has national NB-IoT and LTE-M coverage in Finland
+Read more in our press release (in Finnish): Elisa now has national NB-IoT and LTE-M coverage in Finland

 Article in Finnish: NB-IoT tuo sujuvuuden sähkömittarien etäluentaan